The Indirect Effects of Trading Restrictions

 47 Pages Posted: 4 Mar 2019 Last revised: 12 May 2022

-Stock market trading restrictions directly affect stock prices and liquidity via constraints on investors’ transactions.
-They also have indirect effects by altering the information environment.
-We isolate these indirect effects by analyzing the effect of stock market restrictions on the corporate bond market.
-Using the staggered relaxation of the restrictions on margin trading and short selling in the Chinese stock market as a quasi-natural experiment, we find that the relaxation of these restrictions on a firm’s stock reduces the credit spread of its corporate bond.
-This effect is more pronounced for firms with more opaque information or lower credit ratings.
+Stock market trading restrictions affect stock prices and liquidity directly through constraints on investors’ transactions and indirectly by altering the information environment.
+We isolate this indirect effect by analyzing how stock market restrictions affect corporate-bond prices.
+Exploiting the staggered relaxations of trading restrictions in the Chinese stock market as a quasi-natural experiment, we document that the easing of trading restrictions on a firm’s stock decreases the credit spread of its corporate bond.
+This effect is stronger for firms with less transparency or lower credit ratings.
 Our evidence suggests that the effect is likely due to improved stock price informativeness.